Ishuvir2302/abn-qa-backend-assingment/README.md

 * locally can be executed by either running testRunner.java class from any IDE or can be executed by selecting maven test from POM.xml
 * using CMD tool by entering below command in you system command prompt 'mvn clean test'

+CI PIPELINE - GITHUB CI
+* Automation project is created with maven.yml file which will run after making changes to main branch

 ### Automation Report
 * Extent Report will be generated under target folder as cucumber_report.html